uwmadisoncals/cals-main-plugins/user-switching/readme.txt

 == Upgrade Notice ==

-= 1.0.8 =
+= 1.0.9 =

-* Chinese (Taiwan) and Czech translations.
-* Updated Dutch, Spanish, Hebrew, and German translations.
-* Add an ID attribute to the links on the WordPress login screen, BuddyPress screens, and bbPress screens.
+* Remove the bundled languages in favour of language packs from translate.wordpress.org.

 == Changelog ==

+= 1.0.9 =

+* Remove the bundled languages in favour of language packs from translate.wordpress.org.

 = 1.0.8 =